Annette Mills: "Muffin the Mule"

 She made her first BBC Television appearance in June 1946, as a singer, pianist and story teller on For the Children.
 She suggested that the top of her piano could be used as a stage for puppets to illustrate her stories, and a disused marionette of a mule, whom she called "Muffin", was used.
 Mills is now best remembered for being the partner of "Muffin" between 1946 and 1955.
 She wrote the songs and the music, including Muffin's popular theme song, while puppeteer Ann Hogarth wrote the scripts.
 Muffin the Mule used to clip-clop around on top of the piano, whilst Mills played a tune.
 She wrote several Muffin the Mule songbooks and an adventure tale about him, as well as making records.
 The shows were broadcast live until 1952, when they began to be filmed.

 Later, Mills and Muffin were joined in the BBC's For the Children spot by Prudence the Kitten, Mr Peregrine the Penguin, Sally the Sea-Lion, Louise the Lamb, Oswald the Ostrich, and Morris and Doris the field mice.
 Although all of the puppets captured the hearts of millions of young viewers, it was Muffin who gained the most attention.
 The press commented how the programme had fired children's imaginations.
-The success of the show led to a wide range of merchandising for children, as well as comics.
+The success of the show led to a wide range of merchandising for children, as well as the publication of comics.

-Mills's last TV appearance was on 2 January 1955.
-She died in hospital in London eight days later, after an operation on a brain tumour.
-She had suffered a heart attack.

-Personal life
+Personal life and death

-Her younger brother John Mills became a successful actor.
-She was the aunt of Hayley Mills and Juliet Mills.
 Annette Mills was married twice, with a daughter, Molly Blake, by her first husband, Henry McClenaghan; her second marriage, to Robert Sielle, ended in divorce.
 Molly was a successful illustrator and produced many of the illustrations in the popular series of children's books of Muffin the Mule stories.
-Molly's daughter - and Mills's granddaughter - is the actress Susie Blake.
+Molly's daughter – and Mills's granddaughter – is the actress Susie Blake.

+Mills also took at least one female lover.
+In the late 1920s she embarked on an affair with the painter Gluck.
+Gluck's partner, the journalist Sybil Cookson, discovered them together on the floor of Gluck's studio at Bolton House and subsequently ended her relationship with Gluck as a result.

 Annette Mills became a life member of the Vegan Society in 1952.

+Mills suffered a nervous breakdown in November 1954, and died eight days after her last TV appearance on 10 January 1955.
+She died from a heart attack in hospital after an operation on a brain tumour.

+She bequeathed her body to the Royal College of Surgeons.